poting-lin/tox-example/README.md

-# python-tox-example
+# Tox example
-A Python project with tox configuration and pyenv
+The Python project aims to test the compatibility of code with multiple Python versions using the tools tox, pyenv, and pytest.

-# Use case
+### Use case
-the example to test if the python script working well with 3.7, 3.8, 3.9, 3.10, 3.11
+Test the Python script for compatibility with versions 3.7, 3.8, 3.9, 3.10, and 3.11.

-# How to
+### How to
 1. install tox in the global environment
 ```
 pip install tox